Oracle Designer: Context

-In the 1980s relational database systems, running on unix based servers, became popular for administrative systems used by corporations and governments.
+In the 1980s relational database systems, running on unix based servers, became popular for data entry systems used by corporations and governments.
 Major factors were low maintenance cost and high developer productivity compared to earlier technologies.
 As increasingly large systems were developed, software development teams struggled to manage requirements and maintain code quality.
 Oracle CASE was initially used by Oracle Consulting UK's quality management team and later became the de facto standard for Oracle Custom Development (Custom development as opposed to packaged application software).
 Oracle CASE Method later became known as Oracle Custom Development Method, with a similar approach for customisations of Oracle's Application Suite called Oracle Application Development Method.

-Oracle sold their Designer and Developer product's to enterprises and consulting groups, who in turn created thousands of systems that are still in place as of 2021.
+Oracle sold their Designer and Developer product's to enterprises and consulting groups, who in turn created thousands of systems that are still in place as of 2025.
 The design philosophy behind Oracle Designer and competing tools in the 1980s and 1990s was the Three-schema-architecture that separated an external schema, logical schema and internal schema.
 For Oracle's product line, the internal schema corresponded to the inner workings of their relational database, the logical schema corresponded to SQL and the external schema corresponded to screens and reports.